 Determines the Affinity corresponding to a BitSet, where each bit in set represents a CPU.
-When BitSet does not correspond to a predefined affinity, the resulting Affinity instance is not a valid affinity and can only be used for limiting the CPUs that can be used by a RealtimeThreadGroup.
-The method isValid can be used to determine whether or not the results is a valid affinity.
+When BitSet does not correspond to a predefined affinity or an affinity with a cardinality of one, the resulting Affinity instance is not a valid affinity and can only be used for limiting the CPUs that can be used by a RealtimeThreadGroup.
+The method isValid can be used to determine whether or not the result is a valid affinity.